DanielCrema/Auto-Mail-Multi-Target/readme.txt

 => To run the code, go on your terminal and input 'node index.js'

-* NOTE: This code is designed to send e-mails from a gmail account.
+* NOTE: This code is designed to send emails from a gmail account.
-If you use another e-mail service, you will need to find the code below at index.js and edit it with your e-mail service host, port, and SSL security information.
+If you use another email service, you will need to find the code below at index.js and edit it with your email service host, port, and SSL security information.

 async function sendEmails(emailsArray) {
     let transporter = nodemailer.createTransport({